ishaansingh05/SmartScan-ai/README.md

 *A custom Transfer Learning model built on a frozen MobileNetV2 backbone with a task-specific classification head and enhanced with Explainable AI through GradCAM.*

-**Built with ❤️ using Python, TensorFlow, Streamlit, and Explainable AI.**
+**Built with ❤️ using Python, TensorFlow, HuggingFace, and Explainable AI.**

 </div>